danchoi/fredit/README.md

 `RAILS_ENV` to your target environment.

-To run your Rails app with fredit, just start it in the Rails environment Gemfile group you put the fredit gem in.
+To run your Rails app with fredit, just start it in the Rails environment corresponding to the Gemfile group you put fredit in.
 When you hit the app in the browser, you should see the injected view template links and be able to click through them to fredit's source code editor.

 ## fredit with git